economy starting to show signs of life

 So maybe you like these criteria, and maybe you don't.
 Fine.
 Make up your own, or modify these.
 Once you have them, screening 100 resumes is still a mammoth task.
 Here's what we did this spring.

-A party.
 Well, ok, a resume screening pizza party.

 Ten marketers, 4 pizzas, 1 hour.